ehzawad/gregmat/readme.md

 14. **canonize** - treat of great significance, place in or regard as belonging to a canon of literacy or artistic works

-15**.** censure - express severe disapproval, especially in formal statement
+15 **censure** - express severe disapproval, especially in formal statement

 16. **chicanery** - use of deception or subterfuge